nitaiaharoni1/scheduling-app/README.md

 # Roomer-Scheduler - React room scheduling app
 Roomer-Scheduler is a room scheduling app for organizations built using React, integrated with Node.js/Express backend.

+The app provides the ability to schedule use of office rooms and manage them among different users.
+While giving an indication of the room's availability, whether it is free or busy, and what events have been reserved for this room.
+The app works with DB and provides a convenient drag & drop interface to add, change, delete events, similar to Outlook Calendar.
 A demo for the Website App is available [here](https://roomer-development.herokuapp.com/).

 ![](app1.gif "Roomer app")